cnoe-io/website/docs/reference-implementation/installations/idpbuilder/idpbuilder.md

 :::

-> **WORK IN PROGRESS**: This tool is in a pre-release stage and is under active development.

-Spin up a complete internal developer platform using industry standard technologies like Kubernetes, Argo, and backstage with only Docker required as a dependency.
+Spin up a complete internal developer platform using industry standard technologies like Kubernetes, ArgoCD, and Backstage with only Docker required as a dependency.

 This can be useful in several ways:
 * Create a single binary which can demonstrate an IDP reference implementation.